 - Rear-wheel-only systems are found on some older pickups and sport utility vehicles.

-- Rear wheel ABS keeps your vehicle from spinning out of control; however, if the front wheels lock up, you will not have steering control.
+- Rear wheel ABS keeps your automobile from spinning out of control; however, if the front wheels lock up, you will not have steering control.

 - All other ABS systems, including those for cars and minivans, are designed to keep all four wheels from locking up.

-- Four-wheel ABS will actually allow you to retain the ability to steer your vehicle while you’re still braking.
+- Four-wheel ABS will actually allow you to retain the ability to steer while you’re still braking.

 - ABS prevents wheel lockup so that your vehicle stays in a straight line.

-- If you have steering control, it is possible to avoid a crash by steering around hazards if a complete stop cannot be accomplished in time.
+- If you have control of your steering wheel, it is possible to avoid a crash by steering around hazards if a complete stop cannot be accomplished in time.

-- In vehicles equipped with ABS, the driver’s foot should remain firmly on the brake pedal, allowing the system to automatically pump the brakes.
+- In cars equipped with ABS, the driver’s foot should remain firmly on the brake pedal, allowing the system to automatically pump the brakes.

 - What ABS does is similar to a person pumping the brakes.
 It automatically changes the pressure in your vehicle’s brake lines to maintain maximum brake performance just short of locking up the wheels.